Last but certainly not least in our Gordon & MacPhail evening was a whisky from Longmorn.

 - Finish – Musky smoke, comforting wrapping around like a warm blanket with a black liquorice chaser

 And the verdict?
 A complete hit.
 Sweet but with substance.
-Just the right element of a hint of smoke, sweetness from the sherry 1st fill hogsheads.
+Just the right elements of light smoke with sweetness from the sherry.

 On the bottle, the notes confirmed it is from 1st fill ex-sherry hogsheads and described as:

 Delicate Sherry notes with stewed apples, pear and traces of tobacco.
 The palate has white pepper initially with banana and orange flavours complemented by a creamy milk chocolate chip.

 Here’s what the folks over at Gordon & MacPhail have to say on their website:

 - Aroma – Delicate Sherry influences with vanilla, stewed apple, and cinnamon spice.
 Hints of dried tobacco and cream soda are complemented by milk chocolate aromas.

 - Taste – Sweet and creamy initially with mild chilli spice developing.
 Liquorice, orange zest, and toffee flavours followed by a milk chocolate edge.

 - Aroma – Delicate Sherry initially with fresh green apple, sweet hay, and banana aromas with hints of toasted pecan nuts.